simonw/datasette/docs/metadata.rst

 Setting a custom page size
 --------------------------

-Datasette defaults to displaing 100 rows per page, for both tables and views.
+Datasette defaults to displaying 100 rows per page, for both tables and views.
 You can change this default page size on a per-table or per-view basis using the ``"size"`` key in ``metadata.json``:

 .. code-block:: json